 Medical billers and coders play a very crucial role in health information technology.
-It is their job to ensure that patient data and information are recorded in a succinct and accurate manner while following established coding standards and guidelines.
+Their job is to record patient data and information concisely and accurately while following established coding standards and guidelines.

-Along with the intellectual acumen to become familiar with these codes, coders and billers need to be detail-oriented and calm under the pressure.
+Along with the intellectual acumen to become familiar with these codes, coders, and billers must be detail-oriented and calm under pressure.

-As a corollary of all of the skill sets one amasses as a medical biller and coder, it only makes sense that the salary is attractive enough to boot.
-In the coming sections we take an in-depth look at everything you need to know about a medical biller and coder’s salary and career outlook.
+As a result of all of the skill sets one amasses as a medical biller and coder, it only makes sense that the salary is attractive enough to boot.
+In the coming sections, we look in-depth at everything you need to know about a medical biller and coder’s salary and career outlook.

 Medical Biller and Coder Job Outlook & Projection

-First of all, it is worth mentioning that the field is a particularly attractive one with an existing demand that is sure to become even more pronounced in the near future.
-According to the bureau of labor statistics, there are already a handful of factors brewing that will catapult the increase in demand of medical billers and coders up to as high as 9% in the next eight years.
+First of all, it is worth mentioning that the field is beautiful, with an existing demand sure to become even more pronounced shortly.
+According to the Bureau of Labor Statistics, a handful of factors are brewing that will catapult the increase in demand for medical billers and coders up to as high as 9% in the next eight years.